Ammar-Ali234/Car-Accident-Detection/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

+## If You need any help do contact me on linkedin (link is in my about section)

 ## License